 Sensory Processing Difficulties

 Sensory processing is a neurological process that enables a person to accurately perceive, interpret and respond to sensation from the body and environment.
 It is the process whereby the brain receives messages from the senses and turns them into appropriate motor or behavioural responses.
+It is a sign of neurological maturity and is necessary to support a child's development of higher level skills as the demands of the environment increase.

-- Poor postural control and endurance
+- Poor attention and listening skills

 How can I help?